 I love healthy desserts.
 They are perfect for guilt-free indulgences.
 Here are a few ways that quinoa pudding packs in a whole lot of nutrition.

 - Quinoa is healthy: It’s full of fiber, protein and vitamins, and minerals.

 - Prebiotic: Grains that are cooked and cooled are a great source of resistant starch.
-Quinoa is a particularly helpful prebiotic grain.
+Quinoa is a particularly good prebiotic grain.

-- Probiotic: Start with fermented quinoa for a probiotic treat!
-It’s really easy.
+- Probiotic: Use cultured dairy for a probiotic treat!
+It’s that easy.

 Quinoa pudding flavors:

 There are lots of different ways to flavor this simple quinoa pudding.
 Here are 6 of our favorite flavors.
 The additions are scaled for 1 batch of quinoa pudding.

 - Vanilla bean: Follow the recipe, replacing the vanilla extract with a vanilla bean pod.
 Slice the pod in half, then scrape the seeds right into the pudding.
 The vanilla bean really adds a lot of flavor.

-- Chocolate: Add two tablespoons of cocoa powder in with the milk.
+- Chocolate: Add two tablespoons of cocoa powder for a thick and rich chocolate pudding.

-- Coconut: Replace the milk with coconut milk.
+- Vegan Coconut: Replace the milk with coconut milk for a vegan treat.
 Serve with a sprinkle of toasted coconut flakes.

-- Chocolate almond: Add 2 Tbsp of cocoa powder and replace the milk with almond milk or almond milk yogurt.
+- Vegan Chocolate Almond: Add 2 Tbsp of cocoa powder and replace the milk with almond milk or almond milk yogurt.

 Banana Quinoa Pudding

-Quinoa pudding is a deliciously creamy dessert, similar to tapioca or rice pudding.
-This simple and healthy recipe can be flavored with chocolate, butterscotch, and more!
+Banana quinoa pudding is a deliciously creamy dessert, similar to tapioca or rice pudding.
+This simple and healthy recipe can be flavored with chocolate, cinnamon spice, and more!
 See the section above for 6 flavor options.

 - Prep Time: 15 minutes